kanevundi/dsc-phase-1-project-v2-4/README.md

 ![Production Budget vs Return on Investment.png](./images/Production%20Budget%20vs%20Return%20on%20Investment.png)

+The movies released on the month of April had the highest ROI followed by September and July.
+Contrastingly, April and September trail last when it comes to the number of films released on those months.
+This explains why they have a higher ROI.
+July seems to be an interesting month for movie release since movies released in July have a relatively high ROI.

 ![Average ROI per Month.png](./images/Average%20ROI%20per%20Month.png)

 ![Distribution of films released per month.png](./images/Distribution%20of%20films%20released%20per%20month.png)

-Genres with the highest number of movies were Drama, Action, Comedy, Adventure and  Thriller however, genres such us History, Music, Mystrery and Thriller have a comparatively high ROI and low production and the reason behind it could be explained that these movies had fewer movies classified under them.
+Genres with the highest number of movies were Drama, Action, Comedy, Adventure and  Thriller.
+However, genres such us History, Music, Mystrery and Thriller have a comparatively high ROI and low production and the reason behind it could be explained that these movies had fewer movies classified under them.
 Therefore ROI could not pinpoint the most yeilding genres to explore.

 ![Average ROI by Genre.png](./images/Average%20ROI%20by%20Genre.png)